Shinobytes/XzaarScript/README.md

 You can run all tests with

     dotnet test

+## How to use XzaarScript with Unity

+How to use XzaarScript in Unity and how to create a similar syntax highlighted editor as the video above.
+Coming soon!

 ## Documentation
 This documentation totally sucks.
 I should feel bad.
 But I don't.